dotnet/docs-mobile/docs/ios/app-fundamentals/images-icons/alternate-app-icons.md

 > [!NOTE]
 `UNUserNotificationCenter.SetBadgeCount` requires authorization from the user on iOS, which can be acquired by calling `UNUserNotificationCenter.Current.RequestAuthorization` before setting the badge count.

-The `AlternateIconName` property of the `UIApplication` class allows the developer to get the name of the currently selected alternate app icon or it returns `null` if the app is using the Primary Icon.
+The [AlternateIconName][alternateiconname] property of the [UIApplication][uiapplication] class allows the developer to get the name of the currently selected alternate app icon or it returns `null` if the app is using the Primary Icon.
 For example:

 ```csharp
 // Get the name of the currently selected alternate